cherdt/last-word-bot/README.md

 * Enter the code at the twidge prompt
 * Test it: `twidge update "I am a robot!"`
 * Add your canned replies to `replies.txt`.
 They will be selected at (pseudo)random.
+* Add optional match rules to `match/rulename`.
+(Recommended: add a numeric 2-digit prefix to the rulename, so that it is easier to control the order of processing.
+E.g. `10example` will be processed before `20sample`.)
+* Add optional match rule replies to `replies\rulename`.
+They will be selected at (pseudo)random when an incoming tweet/reply contains a word in the corresponding match rule.
 * Add cron entries as described in `CRONTAB.md`
 * Optionally, add the bot's username and/or your personal twitter username to `authorized_users`